 (a) Selection of Magistrate Judge.
-A magistrate judge shall be assigned to each case upon the commencement of the action, except in those categories of actions set forth in Local Civil assignment shall be at random on a rotating basis.
+A magistrate judge shall be assigned to each case upon the commencement of the action, except in those categories of actions set forth in Local Civil Rule 16.1.
+In any courthouse in this District in which there is more than one magistrate judge such assignment shall be at random on a rotating basis.
 Except in multi-district cases and antitrust cases, a magistrate judge so assigned is empowered to act with respect to all non-dispositive pretrial matters unless the assigned district judge orders otherwise.